Sex on the Table: Brand Identity

 Before & After

-The original logo (shown at the right) lacked cohesiveness and was not scalable.
+The original logo (shown here) lacked cohesiveness and was not scalable.
 Chef Fed needed a mark that could work in any situation and convey a solid, professional pedigree.

 The biggest challenge was figuring out how to work the word “sex” into the identity without it feeling sleazy or lowbrow.
 This was a gourmet product line and needed to appeal to a sophisticated customer.
 It could be playful but had to be respectable.